 On 4 January 1781, with support from the Valiant 74, Captain Samuel Goodall, the Courageux effected the capture of the French frigate Minerve 32 off Brest, this being a highly skilled action considering the rough seas which prevented Mulgrave’s command from opening her lower gun-ports.
 Even so, the French vessel, commanded by the Chevalier de Grimouard, maintained a fierce if futile resistance of over an hour which did her great credit, losing the use of all her masts and suffering the enormous casualties of fifty men killed and twenty-three wounded, the latter including her gallant captain.
 The Courageux herself lost ten men killed and seven wounded.
 The captured vessel had previously been the British Minerva 32, Captain John Stott, which had been taken by the Concorde 32 on 2 August 1778.

-Mulgrave later commanded the Courageux at the relief of Gibraltar on 12 April 1781, and after his brother acted for him in the Channel fleet campaign of June-November he returned to the command for the campaign of April – August 1782, serving mostly with Rear-Admiral Richard Kempenfelt off Brest.
+Mulgrave later commanded the Courageux at the relief of Gibraltar on 12 April 1781, and in the Channel fleet campaign from June-November, although his brother occasionally acted for him, he returned to the command for the campaign of April – August 1782, serving mostly with Rear-Admiral Richard Kempenfelt off Brest.
 He was present at the relief of Gibraltar on 18 October, and lost a midshipman killed and four men wounded in the engagement off Cape Spartel.
 In March 1783 the Courageux was paid off and Mulgrave did not see any further active service.

 In 1784, having lost the support of Sandwich in the political fall-out of the Fox-North coalition, he became the M.P for Newark in the Duke of Newcastle’s interest, as well as a privy counsellor and paymaster-general of the joint forces in William Pitt’s government.
 In 1787 he spoke in favour of allowing the navy to decide upon the ‘yellowing’ of admirals in the debate which eventually led to the resignation of Lord Howe as first lord of the Admiralty on 16 July.
 He briefly held the command of the new Leviathan 74 during the Nookta Sound dispute of 1790, and he became a peer of the United Kingdom on 7 July.